irinanita/issue-tracker/README.md

 *avatar upload** also displayed the path to the current image and an option to delete it by ticking the checkbox (Django's default rendering of *image fields* in forms), but I think the layout wasn't intuitive and UX wasn't working well especially on small devices.
-As a result it was decided to render it as a *file upload field*
+As a result it was decided to render it as a *file upload field*.

+### Testing CRUD from the admin area
+Tickets, Orders, Profiles and Comments are also rendered in the **admin interface**
+* For each functionality that involves updating these models admin area was also tested to check if the information is displayed correctly.

+> This checks helped me identify issues I was having in the checkout process related to app purchase.
+When the form was initially created, on valid form submission, it redirected to the thank you page.
+After implementing the view I forgot to update the URL in the form in the template.
+Checking the **admin area** allowed me to detect this bug as orders coming from app purchase weren't registered though the form validation didn't return any errors.

 ### Password recovery via mail
 [Mailtrap](https://mailtrap.io/) was used in order to test the process of password recovery via email link.